 WHEN?

 When is the task due?
 Consider possible time differences or holidays when planning.
 Can your suppliers deliver in time and on budget?
-If a deadline is too tight, be honest, let the requester of the task know.
+If a deadline is too tight, be honest — let the person who requested the task know.
 It is important to manage expectations to avoid disappointment or worse.

 WHAT?